Featurizing Koopman Mode Decomposition For Robust Forecasting: Introduction

 \section{Introduction}

-Koopman mode decomposition~\cite{mezic2005spectral,mezic2021koopman} (KMD) has emerged as a powerful tool for analyzing nonlinear dynamical systems by identifying patterns and coherent structures that evolve linearly in time.
-The power of KMD comes from lifting the nonlinear dynamics into a space of observation functions where the evolution of the system can be described by a linear operator, called the {\em Koopman operator}\cite{koopman1931hamiltonian,koopman2004modeling}.
+Koopman mode decomposition~\cite{mezic2005spectral,mezic2021koopman} (KMD) has emerged as a powerful tool for analyzing nonlinear dynamical systems.
+The power of KMD comes from lifting the nonlinear dynamics into a vector space of feature functions; the evolution on this space is described by the linear {\em Koopman operator}\cite{koopman1931hamiltonian,koopman2004modeling}.
+Through this trick, KMD can identify patterns and coherent structures that evolve linearly in time.